tytydraco/yessleep/out/I_Own_a_Store_Where_the_Haunted_and_Damned_Come_to_Be_Sorted.md

 My shop is in the down below.
-On the periphery of the shops you go to.
+On the periphery of all the other shops you go to.
 No one finds my shop by accident.
 There has to be… intention.

 Conscious, unconscious, it doesn’t matter what type of attention.
 What matters is that you have something you need to get rid of, and something I want.